 Characters in comic books often vary greatly in power from one another, but that never stops them from working together or against one another.
 The game doesn’t try to fight this by making all characters the same in terms of power, instead trying to make characters unique enough that not everyone demands to play the most powerful character.
-This means that in the case of a custom character, you and your Watcher must agree on all aspects of that character.
+This means that if you’re making your own Marvel Heroic Roleplaying datafiles, you and your Watcher must agree on all aspects of that character.
 A character that has a power set full of d12 traits with no downsides will likely be turned down by your Watcher.
 In other words, character customization cannot truly be “optimized” like in other games, because there are no power limitations besides what your Watcher will allow.

 I like this system, because of how true it is to the source material.
 Some of the most interesting characters in the Marvel universe tend to have crippling personality flaws that offset their powers.
 Hulk might be one of the strongest beings in the Marvel universe, but he has serious anger problems and can cause a lot of collateral damage when he loses control.

 Finally, the character building system is specific enough to make each character unique, but has enough commonalities that creating a hero from scratch or depict a character from a completely different intellectual property, making crossovers a very distinct possibility!

 Speaking of crossovers, let’s take a look at a custom datafile I’ve created to give you an example of what you can do with the system and how you might go about designing your own character.